freecooperunion/disorientation/_background/academy-fight-song-by-thomas-frank.md

 Administrators: Their salaries are generous, their ranks expand year after year, and their work requires no peer review and not even much effort.
 As Ginsberg reminds us, most of them don’t teach courses, they don’t squabble like English professors at the MLA, and no one ever suggests replacing them with adjuncts or temps.
 As tuition balloons, it is administrators who prosper.
 In fact, their fortunes are an almost exact reverse image of the tuition-indebtedness of the young.

-<blockquote class="pullquote pull-right long">"Grant to an industry control over access to the good things in life; insist that it transform itself into a throat-cutting, market-minded mercenary; get thought leaders to declare it to be the answer to every problem; mute any reservations the nation might have about it—and, lastly, send it your unsuspecting kids, armed with a blank check drawn on their own futures."</blockquote>

 Naturally, an ugly new class conflict has begun to play out amidst the leafy groves.
 Administrators, it seems, have understood that the fortunes of their cohort are directly opposed to those of the faculty.
 One group’s well-being comes at the expense of the other, and vice versa.
 And so, according to Ginsberg, the administrators work constantly to expand their own numbers, to replace professors with adjuncts, to subject professors to petty humiliations, to interfere in faculty hiring, to distill the professors’ expertise down to something that can be measured by a standardized test.

 That the people who hold the ultimate authority at our institutions of higher learning are dedicated to a notorious form of pseudo-knowledge is richly ironic, and it is also telling.
 The point of management theory, after all, is to establish the legitimacy of a social order and a social class who are, in fact, little more than drones.
 The grotesque top-heaviness of the American corporation is an old story: we have more supervisors per worker than any other industrialized nation, and quite naturally we have developed an extensive literature of bogus social theory assuring those supervisors of the rightfulness of their place in the world—a literature that also counsels everyone else to acquiesce to their subordinate station in the Great Chain of Free-Market Being.